Weft

 Sebastian has turned out to be good at defusing Weft's prickly moods, which is a very, very useful talent.

 Weft met Nico at a costume party while both were masked and a little giddy, and then again in Roofrats.
-Her refusal to be overly judgmental, even while disapproving of his work, wins her some points (despite being an alien).
-He is a little overwhelmed by her tendency to ask a lot of questions.
+He is a little overwhelmed by her tendency to ask a lot of questions and finds some of her other attitudes baffling.

 OOCly, the Profusion writers ReeToes, Erin, Anke and even Snog seem to like Weft, much to his disgust.

-Weft keeps an irregular journal (IC but non-canon) where you may find his views on...
+Weft keeps an irregular journal (IC, non-canon or as stated in entry tags) where you may find his views on...

 (Not really.
 He's with Instar, of course.)